aws-samples/aws-draco/README.md

 # Introduction

-The DR Account Copying system (DRACO) is a skeleton application built to address a common need - that of moving copies of database snapshots to a separate DR account.
-Although this problem has been addressed before (see [this AWSLabs Project](https://github.com/awslabs/rds-snapshot-tool)) there are benefits to implementing an event-based and fully serverless solution:
+The DR Account Copying system (DRACO) is a skeleton application built to address a common need - that of moving copies of RDS snapshots to a separate DR account.
+Although this problem has been addressed before (see [this AWSLabs Project](https://github.com/awslabs/rds-snapshot-tool)) there are benefits to implementing an event-driven and fully serverless solution:

 * You can add other types of snapshots to be backed up by listening for the appropriate events.
 * You can easily parallelize these long running tasks in a way that is difficult with `cron` type solutions.

-On the down side not all important events are currently published (for example the "copy complete" status in an RDS event).
+On the down side not all important events are currently published (for example the "copy complete" status in an RDS snapshot copy event).
 Given that event driven and serverless applications are a core part of the future AWS strategy we expect this situation to change.
 Where an event is not available you can write a polling mechanism to generate them artificially.
 DRACO illustrates this approach using the `wait4copy` state machine.

 ## License
 This code is licensed under the MIT-0 License.
 See the LICENSE file.